How can I apply for a judicial review in the Supreme Court of Victoria?

 Before you take any of these steps, you should read the Supreme Court Practice Note SC CL 9.
 The process set out below is contained in the Supreme Court (General Civil Procedure) Rules 2015 and Supreme Court (Miscellaneous Civil Proceedings) Rules 2018

-• Proper Basis Certification – this is a form you have to sign to confirm that the claims you make have a proper basis.
+Proper Basis Certification – this is a form you must sign to confirm that the claims you make have a proper basis.

-• Overarching Obligations Certification – this is a form you have to sign to confirm that you will comply with obligations you owe the Court, such as to act honestly and cooperate to resolve the dispute.
+Overarching Obligations Certification – this is a form you must sign to confirm that you will comply with obligations you owe the Court, such as to act honestly and cooperate to resolve the dispute.

-You will need to pay the court fee or apply for a fee waiver when you file your application.
+You must pay a court fee or apply for a fee waiver when you file your application.
 This table shows the Court’s fees.

 A directions hearing is where the Court sets a timetable for your judicial review.
 You can ask the Court for a directions hearing by filing the following documents: